zamdzhiev/Qimaera/README.md

   * **`QFT.idr`**

 The quantum circuit for the Quantum Fourier Transform.
-Calling `qft n` returns the QFT for $n$ qubits.
+Calling `qft n` returns the QFT for n qubits.

   * **`Teleportation.idr`**